pkp/pkp-docs/pkp-pn/en/index.md

 Please note, the Keepers Registry updates its holdings data from the PKP PN monthly.

 ![Image demonstrating a Keepers Registry record](./assets/pkp-pn-keepers-registry.png)

-### Leaving the PKP PN

-If you want to cease depositing your content in the PKP PN, simply disable the plugin.
-The content you already deposited will remain in the archive.

 ## Troubleshooting